Menstruation and Women Health

 Spotting Blood/Brown Discharge:

 This may occur when you are ovulating/mid-cycle.
-Sometimes early in pregnancy you may have spotting or a brownish discharge at the time your period would normally come.
-If you have spotting at the time of your normal period rather than your usual amount of flow and you have had sex without using birth control, you should check a pregnancy test.
+Sometimes early in pregnancy, you may have spotting or a brownish discharge at the time your period would normally come.
+If you have spotted at the time of your normal period rather than your usual amount of flow and you have had sex without using birth control, you should check a pregnancy test.

-It is not uncommon for the normal discharge to be dark, brown or discolored a day or two following the menstrual period.
+It is not uncommon for the normal discharge to be dark, brown or discoloured a day or two following the menstrual period.

-If you are having following symptoms, please get advice from your doctor.
+If you are having the following symptoms, please get advice from your doctor.

 - Rash or sores alone or with a vaginal discharge.